THE TRAVELLING HISTORIAN -- SAMUEL JOHNSON

 Samuel Johnson's death mask

 Johnson "is always in revolt."
-He described his life as "radically wretched."
-It was marred by cruel paradoxes.
-His noble mind was trapped in a fat, ungainly body and his face disfigured by a childhood disease.
-His scholar's passion for books was cursed by abysmally poor eyesight.
-He was a man of high moral principle and stern rationality but haunted to the end of his days by fears of madness and Hell.
+He described his life as, "radically wretched."
+Blessed with a great mind, he had a fat, ungainly body and a face disfigured by a childhood disease.
+His scholar's passion for books was severely challenged by his abysmally poor eyesight.
+He was a man of high moral principle and stern rationality, but haunted to the end of his days by abnormal fears of madness and Hell.

-This renowned wit, man of letters, poet and brilliant conversationalist lived from 1749 to 1759 at 17 Gaugh Street just off Fleet Street in London, England.
+This renowned wit, man of letters, poet and brilliant conversationalist, lived from 1749 to 1759 at 17 Gaugh Street just off Fleet Street in London, England.
 It is the only one of his 16 London addresses still in existence.
 He chose this four-storey, early eighteenth century redbrick house because it was near the printer of his great work.
 He rented it with the advance he had received from the publishers for the Dictionary.
 It is visited annually by thousands of tourists.
+Fortunately, on the day of our visit, we were the only ones taking the tour.

 Dr. Johnson's House